-Dedrone, the market and technology leader in airspace security, today announced a successful deployment of their technology at the 2018 World Economic Forum Annual Meeting in Davos, Switzerland.
+Dedrone, the market and technology leader in airspace security, today announced a successful deployment of their technology at a 2018 Global Economic Meeting in Davos, Switzerland.
 The airspace security company provided drone detection for the second year in a row, working with local police departments and security advisors.

 Dedrone technology was used by local police of the Canton of Graubünden, who were responsible for ensuring the safety of domestic and foreign visitors.
 The installation incorporated Dedrone’s radio frequency sensor and other passive sensors including cameras and microphones.
 Data collected was analyzed through DroneTracker software, which utilizes advanced, machine-learning algorithms, enabling security personnel to automatically and reliably detect the difference between drones and other moving objects in the airspace.